“I pay no attention whatever to anybody’s praise or blame. I simply follow my own feelings.” ~ Wolfgang Amadeus Mozart

-We could leave with so many pieces from Herr Mozart – we’ll simply include our favorite:
+We could leave with so many pieces from Herr Mozart – we’ll simply include two of our favorites:

 Wolfgang Amadeus Mozart – Concerto for Piano and Orchestra No. 20, (Romance)

-Photo credit (front page): By scanned by heied (scanned by heied) [Public domain, Public domain or Public domain], via Wikimedia Commons
+Photo credit (front page): Attributed to Jean-Baptiste Greuze [Public domain], via Wikimedia Commons

 Photo credit: By MbahGondrong (Own work) [CC BY-SA 4.0 (http://creativecommons.org/licenses/by-sa/4.0)%5D, via Wikimedia Commons